awsdocs/amazon-cloudfront-developer-guide/doc_source/distribution-web-values-specify.md

 ## Restrictions<a name="DownloadDistValuesRestrictions"></a>

 If you need to prevent users in selected countries from accessing your content, you can configure your CloudFront distribution either to allow users in a whitelist of specified countries to access your content or to not allow users in a blacklist of specified countries to access your content\.
-For more information, see [Restricting the Geographic Distribution of Your Content](georestrictions.md)\.
+For more information, see [Restricting the geographic distribution of your content](georestrictions.md)\.

 **Note**
 The following values aren't included in the Create Distribution wizard, so you can configure geo restrictions only when you update a distribution\.